18F/eligibility-rules-service/README.md

 In this new model, policy changes made at the federal level would propagate out to states, including state implementation variations, rather than states each having to undertake a costly, redundant, time-consuming, error-prone process to update their systems individually.

-After having shown the feasibility of this approach in [two prior phases](#What-weve-done-so-far), **[we are now seeking three new partner programs](#were-seeking-new-partners) (or program sub-types)**.
-We want to partner at the federal and state levels to understand the unique challenges of each program and to learn how to make this model viable across the wide variety of eligibility-based scenarios.

 ***To see our progress, visit [this project's wiki](https://github.com/18F/eligibility-rules-service/wiki).***

 ### What we believe this model can achieve